Strengthening Ties: Southern Ontario and Japanese Companies

 In his welcome remarks, David Perdue, Consul at the Consulate of Canada in Nagoya, emphasized that SOMA has been visiting Japan for over 20 years, highlighting the deep-rooted relationship and reaffirming with participants the value of continuing this long-term partnership.

-Group of people posing outdoors, some with peace signs.
-A small child holds a Canadian flag.
-Building in the background.
+Group of people posing in front of a building; some hold up peace signs.
+One child has a Canadian flag.

-By TJCS January 3, 2026
+By Bruce McCaughan January 3, 2026

 While many of our members are Japanese, Canadians are at the heart of what we do - and we'd love to see more of you involved.

-By TJCS January 2, 2026
+By Bruce McCaughan January 2, 2026

 Together with CCI France Japon, MOF Museum Nagoya, and the Chubu Chapter of the American Chamber of Commerce in Japan, Tokai Japan Canada Society invites you to ring in the New Year with us.

-By TJCS December 26, 2025
+By Bruce McCaughan December 26, 2025

 On Sunday, December 21st, we held our annual Christmas Dinner event at The Hungry Moose Bar & Restaurant.